 Our choice of where to focus attention is important, but it is only with hindsight that we can say that we had the "correct" definition of the situation.
 It is more helpful to try alternative definitions and starting points to see where this leads your thinking.

-There are three Lateral Thinking techniques to choose from in the Explore Stage.
-Random Word, Challenge and Provocation.
+There are four Lateral Thinking techniques to choose from in the Explore Stage.
+Alternatives, Random Word, Challenge and Provocation.
 The program will generate prompts to help you use these methods effectively.

 The Movement stage of Lateral Thinking.
 Your computer will provide different Movement cues.